-Since we’ve worked for more than 30 years in the printing industry, we know a few things about what print buyers want.
-First, they want to work with a trustworthy partner.
-Second, when it comes to project delivery, they want speed, quality and no surprises.
-While we do a good job of meeting these requirements for our clients, some projects always seem a little easier to deliver than others.
-So, we’ve thought about this a lot through the years.
-We’ve tried to determine the keys to successful project delivery.
-What we’ve come up with isn’t earth-shattering, but it is vital nonetheless: good print specs.
+With more than 30 years in the printing industry, we know a few things about what print buyers want.
+Most importantly, they want to work with a trustworthy partner.
+After that, when it comes to project delivery, they want speed, quality and no surprises.

-Indeed, the key to successful project delivery is having complete project details from as early in the process as possible.
+Yes, the key to successful project delivery is having complete project details from as early in the production process as possible.
 As a matter of fact, they should exist right from the start.

 Printing is a complicated process.
-There are lots of details and variables involved in each stage.
-Change or miss one small detail and the final product can end up nothing like what was intended.
+There are lots of details involved and many variables at each stage of production.
+Miss one small detail and the final product can end up nothing like what was intended.
 To help reduce the potential for unintended results, basic project details need to be outlined and understood by both the client and the printer right from the start.
 Establishing accurate print specs at the beginning of the process can create this mutual understanding.

 At Perfect, our estimating, sales and customer service teams know to ask probing questions to help us get the project clarity we need to provide our best service.
-When customers don’t provide detailed print specs from the start we have to ask a lot of questions .
-When customers do provide detailed print specs at the start, there are fewer questions.
-We can begin working on the project faster.
+When customers don’t provide detailed print specs at the start, we have to ask a lot of questions.
+When customers do provide detailed print specs at the start, we can begin working on their project faster.
 At the very least, the specifications that help us get a good start on a project include:

 - Project name